19-year-old fatally shot in Everett identified; 3 people arrested in connection with shooting

 The man who was fatally shot in Everett on Sunday was 19-year-old Raul Cuadros, according to the Snohomish County Medical Examiner’s Office.

-Cuadros’ death was ruled a homocide resulting from a gunshot wound to the chest, the medical examiner said in a tweet on Tuesday.
+Cuadros’ death, from a gunshot wound to the chest, was ruled a homicide, the medical examiner said in a tweet Tuesday.
 Police found the man with a gunshot wound in the parking lot of a Jack in the Box on 85th Street and Evergreen Way around 3:45 a.m.
 Sunday.

-Police have arrested three people in connection to the killing, but they don’t include the suspected shooter, Everett Police Department Deputy Chief John DeRousse said by phone.
+Police have arrested three people in connection to the killing, but not the suspected shooter, Everett Police Department Deputy Chief John DeRousse said.
 Police believe they know the shooter’s identity, he said.

-According to a statement from the department, Everett police said they’ve arrested a man who arranged a meet-up that led to the shooting, another man who was with the suspected shooter, and a woman who was with the victim at the time of the shooting.
+Everett police said they’ve arrested a man who arranged a meetup that led to the shooting, another man who was with the suspected shooter, and a woman who was with the victim at the time of the shooting.

 Most Read Local Stories